-After having the made a five hour drive to St. Augustine with one stop on the way up.
-I was starving but little did I know that at 6PM on Sundays most restaurants are closed.
-We decided to take a drive down San Marco when my wife spots this maroonish food trailer outside of a bar.
+After having made a five hour drive to St. Augustine with one stop on the way up, I was starving.
+Little did I know that at 6PM on Sundays most restaurants in this area are closed.
+We decided to take a drive down San Marco when my wife Marcela spots this maroonish food trailer outside of a bar.
 It looks like Harley and tacky Honda motorcycle night at the bar.
 We park and walk up to the serving window.
-We’re greeted by a friendly lady explaining to us how everything is cooked to order and that nothing is frozen.
+We’re greeted by a friendly lady explaining to us how everything is cooked to order and that nothing is frozen, my kinda place.

 123 San Marco Avenue, St. Augustine FL